ALife-Newsletter/Newsletter/edition_008/80_EUTOPIA_fellowship.md

-# Post-Doctoral Fellowship Opportunity: EUTOPIA-SIF (MSCA COFUND)
+# Post-Doctoral Fellowship Opportunity: EUTOPIA-SIF (MSCA COFUND) (Deadline: Dec 2022)

 The [third call for the EUTOPIA Science and Innovation Fellowship](https://eutopia-university.eu/english-version/research/sif-post-doctoral-fellowships) is now open until the middle of December.
 This is an exciting and innovative fellowship which allows young researchers to pursue their creative and innovative projects across several universities in the EUTOPIA University Alliance.